puniverse/capsule-shield/README.md

     * `GID-Map-Size`: the size of the consecutive group ID map in an unprivileged container (default: `65536`)
     * `Allowed-Devices`: a list of additional allowed devices in an unprivileged container (example: `"c 136:* rwm" ""`, default: _none_)

 The LXC container (both configuration file and a minimal root disk containing mostly mount points) will be created in `${HOME}/.capsule/apps/<app-id>/capsule-shield/lxc` and re-created automatically when needed.

-Should you want/need, you can destroy it manually with `lxc-destroy -n lxc -P ``${HOME}/.capsule/apps/<app-id>/capsule-shield``.
+Please note that the container's root disk is owned by a different user and **cannot be destroyed without user mapping**; should you want or need you can destroy it manually with `lxc-destroy -n lxc -P ${HOME}/.capsule/apps/<app-id>/capsule-shield` (or `lxc-destroy -n lxc -P ${CAPSULE_CACHE_DIR}/apps/<app-id>/capsule-shield` if Capsule's cache directory has been redefined through the `CAPSULE_CACHE_DIR` environment variable).

 ## License